There's an ongoing debate among web designers about content placement on webpages and the so-called "fold."

 The fold takes its name from the newspaper world, which should already tell you it's an outdated concept: Content printed above the point on the newspaper where it gets folded in half gets more attention, because the content "below the fold" goes unseen as the newspaper sits there on your tabletop, nightstand, sofa or lawn-chair.

-Web people have pulled the concept into the modern age by declaring webpage content that's immediately visible in your browser without scrolling is "above the fold," with many going as far as saying anything worth presenting on the web need to live "above the fold."
+Web people have pulled the concept into the modern age by declaring webpage content that's immediately visible in your browser without scrolling is "above the fold," with many going as far as saying anything worth presenting on the web needs to live "above the fold."

 If you can't already tell, I've never put much faith in the fold.
 I've always thought a good analogy was a book.
 People understand they need to open the cover and turn a few pages to get to the content when they read a book.
 That's how books work.